-If you learn how to take care of a goldfish, your pets will have a better chance of living a long and happy life.
-Get tips on how to care for goldfish, from feeding to keeping their environment healthy.
+If you learn how to care for goldfish, your pets will have a better chance of living a long and happy life.
+Get goldfish care tips on choosing healthy goldfish, what to feed them, and how to maintain their environment.

 Choose Healthy Goldfish

 The first step in becoming a successful goldfish owner is choosing healthy fish from the pet shop.
 When you inspect the fish tanks at the pet shop, try to take in the entire picture.
 If the tanks are full of sick or dead fish, the environment is overcrowded or the water is cloudy, you may not want to buy your fish from this establishment.
 It's never a good idea to choose a healthy-looking fish from a tank that contains sick fish because that fish will most likely come down with whichever illness the tank mates have, including ich which is very contagious.

 - What you want to see are clean tanks with active goldfish and not too many of them in a single tank.

 - As you zero in on particular individuals, look for smooth scales without blemishes, bright healthy coloring, and make sure the fish have undamaged fins.

 - Healthy goldfish have clear eyes, and their fins shouldn't appear clamped.